Noamfri/HoloLens_Speach_Face_Person_Recognition/README.md

 ## Build the application

-1. If you download the application ZIP, be sure to unzip the entire archive, not just the folder with the sample you want to build.
+1. If you download the application ZIP, be sure to unzip the entire archive, not just the folder with the application you want to build.
 2. Start Microsoft Visual Studio 2017 and select **File** \> **Open** \> **Project/Solution**.
 3. Starting in the folder where you unzipped the application, go to the cpp subfolder.
 Double-click the Visual Studio Solution (.sln) file.
 4. Press Ctrl+Shift+B, or select **Build** \> **Build Solution**.